alire-project/alire/doc/catalog-format-spec.md

    # An explicit empty case alternative, which is not mandatory
    ```

- - `auto-gpr-with`: optional Boolean value that specifies if the project files
+ - `auto-gpr-with`: optional Boolean value that specifies if the project (gpr) files
-   of a crate can be automatically 'withed' by the root project file (default
+   of a crate can be automatically depended upon ('withed') directly by the root
-   is true).
-This feature is meant to simplify the process of using dependencies
+   project file.
+(The default is true.)
+This feature is meant to simplify the process
-   in Alire.
-However, not all project files are supposed to be withed, some can be
+   of using dependencies in Alire.
+However, not all project files are supposed to be
-   extended for instance, in that case a crate can disable the feature by setting
+   direct dependencies.
+Some are intended to be extended, for example, and in that
-   `auto-gpr-with=false`.
+   case a crate can disable the feature by setting `auto-gpr-with=false`.

  - `origin`: dynamic table.
 Mandatory for index manifests and forbidden in
    workspace manifests.
 This table describes how sources are obtained, using